Earnings Yield Definition

 Earnings Yield helps the investor understand how much he will be earning for each dollar invested in the company and is therefore calculated as Earnings per share are divided by the stock price per share.
 This ratio helps an investor to make the comparison between two or more companies or between investment in shares versus the investment in risk-free security i.e. the company which has a higher yield will be a better performer as it provides higher earning for each dollar invested.

 Below are the two formulas –

-Here we take the 12 months earnings per share of the company is divide it by the market price per share of the stock and represent in a percent manner to make the comparison.
+Here we take the 12 months earnings per share of the company is divided by the market price per share of the stock and represent in a percent manner to make the comparison.

-As we know that it is inverse of P/E we can calculate it by using the above formula and represent it in a percent manner to make the comparison.
+As we know that it is the inverse of P/E, we can calculate it by using the above formula and represent it in a percent manner to make the comparison.

-The Earnings yield of 10 years treasury bill is 4.5% i.e. we earn 4.5% for each dollar invested and yield for the stock of Company A INC is 8.28 % i.e. we earn 8.28% for each dollar invested.
+The Earnings yield of 10 years treasury bill is 4.5%, i.e., we earn 4.5% for each dollar invested, and the yield for the stock of Company A INC is 8.28 %, i.e., we earn 8.28% for each dollar invested.
 This clearly shows that the additional risk which we are taking by investing in stock instead of the treasury bill is providing additional returns.
-If the yield of the risk-free security is equal to or more than the stock we can say that the stock is overvalued stocks.
-As we can clearly see in such a case there are no additional benefits received by making a riskier investment.
+If the yield of the risk-free security is equal to or more than the stock, we can say that the stock is overvalued stocks.
+As we can clearly see in such a case, there are no additional benefits received by making a riskier investment.

 Now, let us understand the concept with the help of some simple and practical examples.